-The cost (premium) for Part B is set by Medicare each year at a fixed rate for most participants ($134 a month for 2018), but it increases for individuals with annual income over $85,000 and married couples with annual income above $170,000.
-The cost for these higher-earning participants can range from $187.50 to $428.60 per month in 2018.
+Medicare sets the cost (premium) for Part B each year at a fixed rate for most participants ($135.50 a month for 2019), but it increases for individuals with an annual income over $85,000 and married couples with an annual income above $170,000.
+The cost for these higher-earning participants can range from $189.60 to $460.50 per month in 2019.
 Part B premiums also can be higher if you don't enroll when you're first eligible, unless one of the exceptions discussed above applies.
 A 10% penalty fee per each year you missed enrolling on time is added to the premium—for the rest of your life.

-With a Medicare Advantage plan, you typically have a set premium, which includes your Part B cost, no (or low) deductibles, and co-pays for doctors, doctor's office visits, and other services.
+When you enroll in a Medicare Advantage plan, you continue to pay premiums for your Part B benefits.
 Everyone who enrolls in the same Medicare Advantage plan pays the same premium, regardless of age, gender, or health status.

-To compare the cost of Medicare Advantage or Managed Care plans in your area, use the online Medicare Plan Finder.
+Tip: You can compare Medicare Advantage plans in your area with Medicare.gov's Medicare Plan Finder.

-The amount that insurance companies charge for prescription drug coverage will vary widely, based on how they structure their deductibles and their co-pays, and the brand name and generic drugs that are covered.
+The amount that insurance companies charge for prescription drug coverage differs.
+The variation is based on how health insurance companies set up their deductibles and copayments, and the brand name and generic drugs (drug formulary) they cover.

-For higher income individuals and couples, you'll pay more for Part D coverage (as well as Part B premiums).
-Premium surcharges range from $13.00 a month to $74.80 a month depending on modified adjusted gross income (MAGI) and marital status.
+For higher income individuals and couples, you'll pay more in monthly premiums for Part D coverage.
+Premiums (PDF) vary depending on modified adjusted gross income (MAGI) and marital status.

 6. Where can I go for more help?

-Having the right Medicare coverage is a key part of your retirement plan.
-There are many options to explore, so be thorough.
+Having the right Medicare coverage is a key part of your retirement plan—along with your overall health and wellness in retirement.
 Among the many factors to consider in your Medicare decision: health status, cost, coverage, amount of travel you plan to do, and access to existing or preferred doctors and hospitals.
 Consider working with a Fidelity financial advisor to explore options and check out the resources listed within this article to learn more.